futuresuper/website/src/performance-and-returns.md

 title: "Performance and Returns"
 layout: "layouts/performance-and-returns.html"
 data: performanceReturns
-summary: See the competitive performance of our funds over the short, medium and long term.
 description: See the competitive performance of our funds over the short, medium and long term.
 faqCategory: "Investments and returns"
 alsoSee:
     - Unit Prices
     - Investment Options
     - Pension Fund
     - Everything We Invest In
     - How We Invest
 ---